centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 ### Installation

-Even though a `CentralNic Resellers` Module is shipped with WHMCS, we highly recommend downloading and installing our white label module `CentralNic Resellers/Key-Systems` which is the official maintained version and providing you latest features and patches.
-Available for download [here](//github.com/rrpproxy/whmcs-rrpproxy-registrar/releases).
+Even though a `CentralNic Reseller` Module is shipped with WHMCS, we highly recommend downloading and installing our white label module `CentralNic Reseller/Key-Systems` which is the official maintained version and providing you latest features and patches.
+Available for download [here](//github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/releases).

 - Download the ZIP archive and extract it to your HDD
-- Copy the contents of folder e.g. `whmcs-rrpproxy-registrar-1.0.0/install/modules/registrars` to the appropriate/matching folder of your WHMCS instance `modules/registrars`.
+- Copy the contents of folder e.g. `whmcs-cnic-bundle/install/modules/registrars` to the appropriate/matching folder of your WHMCS instance `modules/registrars`.

 For non-technicians the above step covers in detail: